openresty/lua-nginx-module/README.markdown

 environment (i.e. a sandbox).
 I/O operations in user code should only be done through predefined Nginx APIs, otherwise Nginx event loop may be blocked and performance may drop off dramatically.

-As predefined Nginx I/O APIs used coroutine yielding/resuming mechanism, the user code should not call any modules that used coroutine API to prevent obfuscating the predefined Nginx APIs (actually coroutine module is masked off in [content_by_lua](http://wiki.nginx.org/NginxHttpLuaModule#content_by_lua) directives).
-This limitation is a little crucial, but don't worry!
-We're working on a alternative coroutine implementation that can be fit in the Nginx event framework.
-When it is done, the user code will be able to use coroutine mechanism freely as in standard Lua again!

 rewrite_by_lua
 --------------